 provide adequate training regarding the agency’s service delivery models, e.g. CBT, motivational interviewing, grief and loss etc, and explain requirements for case notes;

-ensure students (except experienced masters level students) are not facilitating DBT, couples counselling or working with children under thirteen years, or working with Borderline Personality Disorder clients.
+ensure students are not facilitating DBT, couples counselling or working with children under thirteen years, or working with Borderline Personality Disorder clients.
 Students cannot treat clients with severe mental health conditions, however they can work on the client's wellbeing;

-ensure all clients are informed that the student is not yet qualified and is on a supervised placement;
+ensure all clients are informed that the student is not yet qualified, is on a supervised placement, and is referred to as the 'ACAP Student Counsellor';

 set tasks, and guide the student in their daily activities;